spacesedan/go-sequence/README.md

     - Place pieces on the board corresponding the card played
     - Draw cards from the deck at the start of every turn }

+## Lobby implementation

+### What i have right now
+- a create lobby page that is connected to my lobby websocket. the idea with it is to define the game seting for that lobby then send the configuration to the server and have the server create a new lobby with the game settings